Guile-QuickCheck

 Let’s say that we want to write a procedure that ensures we have a tasty

 list of pizza toppings.
-We will call it ensure-tasty
+We will call it ensure-tasty, and it will

 save us from having to eat merely mediocre pizza.
 First, we need to